-The model simulates an upward trend of hurricane frequency in the North Atlantic and a downward trend in the East and West Pacific over the 1981-2005 period.
+The model simulates an upward trend of hurricane frequency in the North Atlantic and a downward trend in the east and west Pacific over the 1981-2005 period.
 Both are consistent with the observations, with the observed trends lying within the ensemble spread of model trends.
-Without normalization, for the Northern Hemisphere altogether, the model produces a downward trend of -0.06 hurricane/yr close to the observed value of -0.05 hurricanes/yr.
-In the Southern Hemisphere, the model generates a downward trend of hurricane frequency with magnitude (-0.13 hurricanes/yr) larger than the observed value (-0.01 hurricanes/yr) from the IBTrACS dataset, although a similar magnitude downward trend does exist in observations if one takes into account all the tropical storms in the Southern Hemisphere.
-Globally averaged, the model ensemble mean generates a downward trend of hurricane frequency (-0.19 hurricane/yr) that is about 3 times larger than the value (-0.06 hurricane/yr) in IBTrACS.
+Without normalization, for the Northern Hemisphere altogether, the model produces a downward trend of -0.06 hurricanes per year close to the observed value of -0.05 hurricanes per year.
+In the Southern Hemisphere, the model generates a downward trend of hurricane frequency with magnitude (-0.13 hurricanes per)year) larger than the observed value (-0.01 hurricanes)per year) from the IBTrACS dataset, although a similar magnitude downward trend does exist in observations if one takes into account all the tropical storms in the Southern Hemisphere.
+Globally averaged, the model ensemble mean generates a downward trend of hurricane frequency (-0.19 hurricanes per year) that is about 3 times larger than the value (-0.06 hurricanes per year)in IBTrACS.

-When we perturb the SSTs with anomalies generated by global model projections for late in the 21st century, using an ensemble mean over the CMIP3 A1B simulations from 18 models, there is a reduction in the globally averaged hurricane frequency, made up from reductions in the Atlantic, the West Pacific and the Southern Hemisphere, with a substantial (~40%) increase in activity in the East Pacific.
-Despite the large differences in the specific regional changes, the global mean reduction (~15%) appears to be close to the value one would estimate by extrapolating the reduction simulated by the model for the period 1981-2005 (~8%), assuming that it is due to the tropical mean warming of SSTs.
+When we perturb the SSTs with anomalies generated by global model projections for late in the twenty-first century, using an ensemble mean over the CMIP3 A1B simulations from 18 models, there is a reduction in the globally averaged hurricane frequency, made up from reductions in the Atlantic, the west Pacific, and the Southern Hemisphere, with a substantial ($\sim 40\%$) increase in activity in the east Pacific.
+Despite the large differences in the specific regional changes, the global mean reduction ($\sim 15\%$) appears to be close to the value one would estimate by extrapolating the reduction simulated by the model for the period 1981-2005 ($\sim 8\%$), assuming that it is due to the tropical mean warming of SSTs.
 However, the fact that the ECHAM5 SST anomalies, with the largest tropical mean warming, do not produce the largest reduction also indicates an important effect of the regional SST pattern change on global hurricane frequency.

 When the SST anomalies are taken from individual realizations from individual global models the results are quite varied.
-Globally, there is still a small (~10%) reduction or little change (i.e., HADCM3), but this generally is a result of larger changes in individual basins.
-Some of the largest basin-wide changes are projected using the SSTs from HADCM3, which generates a large increase (~doubling) in the East Pacific with a sharp reduction (~halving) in the Atlantic.
-The SSTs projected by CM2.1 generate the opposite pattern in the Atlantic and East Pacific, while the ECHAM5 SSTs produce modest increases in both basins.
+Globally, there is still a small (\sim 10%) reduction or little change (i.e., HadCM3), but this generally is a result of larger changes in individual basins.
+Some of the largest basin-wide changes are projected using the SSTs from HadCM3, which generates a large increase (doubling) in the east Pacific with a sharp reduction (halving) in the Atlantic.
+The SSTs projected by CM2.1 generate the opposite pattern in the Atlantic and east Pacific, while the ECHAM5 SSTs produce modest increases in both basins.
 The results using individual model SSTs need to be evaluated with care, since they use individual realizations, so the spread of these results includes the sampling of low-frequency variability as well as spread in the forced responses in the different models.

-Reduced activity in the Southern Hemisphere is one of the more robust responses across the models, reflecting, we presume, the robustness of the relatively small warming projected for the Southern Hemisphere tropics and subtropics as compared to that projected for the Northern tropics.
+Reduced activity in the Southern Hemisphere is one of the more robust responses across the models, reflecting, we presume, the robustness of the relatively small warming projected for the Southern Hemisphere tropics and subtropics as compared to that projected for the northern tropics.